Really-Simple-Plugins/complianz-gdpr/readme.txt

 == Frequently asked questions ==
 = Knowledgebase =
-Complianz Privacy Suite (GDPR/CaCPA) maintains a continuously growing knowledgebase about GDPR on [complianz.io](https://complianz.io)
+Complianz Privacy Suite (GDPR/CaCPA) maintains a continuously growing knowledgebase about GDPR, CaCPA and COPPA on [complianz.io](https://complianz.io)

 = Is my website GDPR compliant with this plugin? =
 We cannot guarantee GDPR compliancy for your website.